 Interview with Tori Prince

 Tori Prince Beauty Pro Tori Prince is an Esthetician and Makeup Artist in Illinois.
-Her extensive knowledge of skin care, authenticity and self-confidence makes her a great asset to our team of PocketSuite Pros.
+Her extensive knowledge of skin care, authenticity and self-confidence makes her a great asset to our PocketSuite Pro community.
 Tori talks to CEO, Chinwe Onyeagoro and Managing Editor, Sean Litteljohn about her “ah ha moment” and how meditation and prayer were tools that helped curate her path.

 What do you do and how did you get here?